elicia4/linux_notes/commands/top.md

 The output is updates every 3 seconds by default.
 Every time it updates, it shows the current snapshot of the resource usage on your system.
-If you're experiencing a resource contention, the `top` command is a great place to start. `q` to quit.
+If you're experiencing a resource contention, `top` is a great place to start. `q` to quit.

 `top` is split into 2 main sections.
 You have statistics at the top and the process table at the bottom.

-### The Statistics Section
+## The Statistics Section

 The first line is filled with: